 Libraries Live is a 3 county partnership project, happening in 3 libraries, led by 3 artists in 3 different communities, across Warwickshire, Leicestershire & Staffordshire.

-Launching in September, artists will begin working closely with community managed libraries and the wider community to explore the theme of ‘change’ in libraries and the ethos behind communities working together.
+Artists in residence at 3 community managed libraries are working with library visitors, volunteers and the wider community to explore the theme of ‘change’ in libraries and the ethos behind communities working together.

-Participants will be encouraged to share stories about volunteering and about what libraries mean to them, what their aspirations are for the future and how libraries and communities can work together to achieve them.
+Participants are encouraged to share stories about volunteering and about what libraries mean to them, what their aspirations are for the future and how libraries and communities can work together to achieve them.

-At Newbold Verdon Library, Leicestershire based textile artist Ruth Singer will work with adults and older people to explore their experiences of volunteering and the sense of community which working together brings.
-Through a range of creative activities, she will gather people’s thoughts and experiences which will inform a new piece of work.
+At Newbold Verdon Library, Leicestershire, textile artist Ruth Singer is working with adults and older people to explore their experiences of volunteering and the sense of community which working together brings.
+Through a range of creative activities, she is gathering people’s thoughts and experiences which will inform a new piece of work.

-At Water Orton Library, Warwickshire based mixed media artist Michaela McMillan will work with younger adults & teenagers using a number of themed activities in her approach, such as; large scale collaborative making sessions to explore what can be achieved when people work together, creating different layers, all contributing to a final outcome.
+At Water Orton Library, Warwickshire, mixed media artist Michaela McMillan is working with younger adults & teenagers using a number of themed activities in her approach, such as; large scale collaborative making sessions to explore what can be achieved when people work together, creating different layers, all contributing to a final outcome.

-Each artist will create new work in response to their residency which will culminate in an exhibition set to tour the three county libraries from April next year.
+Each artist will create new work in response to their residency which will culminate in an exhibition and performance set to tour the three county libraries from June next year.

 To keep up to date with the project, follow;